AFCMS/malley/.vscode/copilot/project.md

-The project uses TailwindCSS v4 and DaisyUI for it's styling.
+The project uses TailwindCSS v4 and daisyUI for it's styling.

 TSX classes are all in this format: